elton11220/Hackintosh-ASUS-GL552VW-FXPRO6300HQ-Clover/README.md

 that you can get detailed error information.

 # Graphics GPU
 The Nvidia GPU is not supported due to hardware differences and lack of driver support in the new version macOS.

-It is disabled to save power.
+It is disabled in this configuration to save power.

 As far as we know, NVIDIA graphics cards do not have drivers to support them on macOS Catalina & Mojave, so you can only use IGPU on these systems.
 If you want to use EGPU, you can only use macOS High Sierra and below,and then configure NVIDIA Webdriver.